Verizon continues to upgrade S - GuruFocus.com

 - complex solutions like Augmented Reality or enterprise real-time video and data analysis that require massive computing capabilities.

-The recent network upgrades have led to customers having the best experience on the Verizon network in Seattle, WA, according to the nation’s most rigorous scientific testing company RootMetrics®.
-In the most recent test measuring performance of major wireless carriers throughout Seattle, Verizon not only wins for overall network performance, but is unbeaten in the categories of accessibility, reliability and performance in texts and calls.
-Today’s results show great speeds for Verizon customers in Seattle with Verizon’s median download speed increasing 84% and median upload speeds increasing 18% since last year* in the market and peak download speeds of up to 396 Mbps.
+The recent network upgrades have led to customers having the best experience on the Verizon network in Syracuse, NY, according to the nation’s most rigorous scientific testing company RootMetrics®.
+In the most recent test measuring performance of major wireless carriers throughout Syracuse, Verizon ranks highest for overall network performance, and in fact is unbeaten in every single category measured including accessibility, speed, reliability and performance in data, texts and calls.
+Today’s results show great speeds for Verizon customers in Syracuse with Verizon’s peak download speeds of up to 329 Mbps.

 Services from the network customers rely on